shidheshh/rapidone/VANNA_AI_FLOW.md

 Check 5: Mandatory row-level filters present?
-    → For Appointments: check DoctorId IN (...) is in WHERE clause → For Leads (if somehow generated): check AssignedTo = @UserId → For Invoices: check database is in allowed issuers → If mandatory filter missing → BLOCKED
+    → For Appointments: check DoctorId IN (...) is in WHERE clause → For Leads (if somehow generated): check AssignedTo = @UserId → For Invoices: check database is in user's allowed issuers → If mandatory filter missing → BLOCKED

 All 5 pass → proceed to execution